OfficeDev/script-lab-2017/README.md

 Finally, if you have a **question**, please ask it on <https://stackoverflow.com> instead.
 Tag your questions with `office-js` and `scriptlab`.

-<a id="contribute"></a>
-## Contribute to Script Lab

-There are a bunch of ways you can contribute to Script Lab:

-* File bugs & suggestions (see more in "[Report a bug, or suggest a feature](README.md#report-bug)" above).
-* Contribute new samples, or improve existing one.
-Please submit a pull request to the [office-js-snippets repo](https://github.com/OfficeDev/office-js-snippets); more info in the [README](https://github.com/OfficeDev/office-js-snippets/blob/master/README.md) of that repo.
-* Spread the word!
-Whether through writing a blog post (README.md#external-posts), recording a video, tweeting about us, or sharing snippets with colleagues or the [StackOverflow](https://stackoverflow.com/questions/tagged/office-js) community -- we want more of the world to use Script Lab!
-* Help improve the documentation.
-If you feel like this README or the [CONTRIBUTING.md doc](CONTRIBUTING.md) could use more details, please send a pull request!

-Finally, if you want to contribute code (bug fixes, features, localization, etc.), please see [CONTRIBUTING.md](CONTRIBUTING.md) to get you up and running with a local copy of Script Lab -- and then send us a pull request.

 <a id="office-2013"></a>
 ## Use Script Lab with older Office versions (Office 2013)
 Office 2013 has several limitations compared to more recent versions.